joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 }
 ```

 One more thing.
-While Mongo automatically generates an `_id` property on all objects, it's a long, non-userfriendly ID that looks odd in URLs.
+While Mongo automatically generates an `_id` property on all objects, it's a long, not-so-user-friendly ID that looks odd in URLs.
 We'll actually use the library `shortid` to generate a URL friendly ID on each object we create, referenced by an `id` property.
 This also frees us from juggling between GraphQL expecting (requiring, in fact) an `id` property and Mongo's default `_id`.

 `npm i --save shortid`

-At this point, our `storage` service is a self-contained, standalone service that will be run as a separate process:
+At this point, our `storage` service is a self-contained, standalone service that will be run as a separate process.
+In a separate terminal window:

 `./node_modules/.bin/babel-node src/services/storage/storage-listener.js`